30 Expert Email Outreach Templates That Work in 2025

 Here’s a quick email to send to get it back.

-7. Resource Page
+15. Resource Page Outreach

 Resource pages are pages that list multiple resources in the form of links.
 If you want a page to include your resource, include a compelling reason.
 Then, help tell them exactly where it should fit.